 Products in this Article

-This is an installment of Owlet’s “A Night in the Life” series, featuring real parents sharing their experiences with the Owlet Monitor.
+This is the an installment of Owlet’s “A Night in the Life” series, featuring real parents sharing their experiences with the Owlet Monitor.
 Click here to see all blog posts in the series.
-Hi!
-My name is Cassie and I am a first time mom.
-We started using the Owlet when our daughter was 2 weeks…
+Mandy Faucette, Mother of two adorable boys Having a baby come into this world is one of the greatest blessings.
+It is…